 My daughter loves them too.
 Who doesn’t love a healthy treat?
 You can freeze them too so you can make a big batch and not have to make them as often.
 I like to make individual bags for the freezer with just a couple in each bag.
 If you think you don’t like pumpkin, you should try these, you might change your mind.
 If you really don’t like pumpkin you can substitute ripe mashed bananas for the pumpkin.

-2. Slow Cooker Molten Lava Cake – Clean Eating Recipes
+2. Slow Cooker Molten Lava Oat Flour Cake – Clean Eating Recipes

 This molten lava cake is really easy but the best part is the surprise “magic” sauce this creates.
 The ooey gooey center that erupts when you cut into it is so much fun.
 It goes so well with ice cream!
 I definitely recommend you eat it hot.
 My daughter loves to make this cake, she makes it all the time.
 That’s how easy it is to make.
 We love to make it quite often, especially when we want to impress family or friends.

-3. Banana Oatmeal Pancakes with Creamy Peanut Butter Syrup – Gluten Free Daddy
+3. Flourless Oatmeal Banana Pancakes Recipe with Creamy Peanut Butter Syrup – Gluten Free Daddy

 It only takes about 5 minutes to make these pancakes in the blender.
 Then they are topped with a creamy peanut butter syrup.
 Both the syrup and the pancakes have Greek yogurt in them.
 The yogurt helps make them healthy and makes it possible to make them really low in sugar.